 Plenty of website owners face the problem of transferring their site from one platform to another when they find a new, more reliable option with a more intuitive interface and better-packed advanced feature set.

-The same can happen to GoDaddy (read my review of its website builder) users if they come to the conclusion they need simplified website management along with the powerful tools provided at a competitive monthly price.
+The same can happen to GoDaddy (read my review) users if they come to the conclusion they need simplified website management along with the powerful tools provided at a competitive monthly price.

-If you are one, you will definitely seek the most straightforward way of migrating a domain from GoDaddy to Wix (my review) without applying to a specialist.
+If you are one, you will definitely seek the most straightforward way of migrating a domain from GoDaddy to Wix (my review) without applying without applying to a specialist.

-Although there’s no such button as “export to Wix” or a website export variant, it’s still comprehensible to move from GoDaddy to Wix, which won’t take more than an hour or two to complete.
+Although there’s no such button as “export to Wix” or a website export variant, it’s still comprehensible to move from GoDaddy, which won’t take more than an hour or two to complete.

 What You Need to Have at Hand